 4 – Not having an objective process in place

 For the most part, what I heard in the way of rationale for choosing specific investments were opinions.
 If subjective criteria drive the decision to invest in a company, how in the world will you know if and when to sell?

-At SMI, we have a strategy that would have actually gained more than one percent in 2008.
+At SMI, we have a strategy that would have actually generated a gain in 2008.
 Its strength is seen in down markets.
-When the market is growing, it’s designed to share in some of the gains, but it isn’t expected to grow as much.
+When the market is growing, it’s designed to share in some of the gains, but it isn’t expected to grow as much as the overall market.
 During down markets, it’s designed to minimize loss.

 I’m using these two examples mostly to emphasize the importance of following an objective investment strategy and being aware of how it is likely to perform under various market conditions.
 My sense/fear is that many people with money invested in the market are not investing this way.